Do you have neck pain, but can’t figure out why? This could be the answer.

 4. Carrying your pocket-book or brief case only on one side.

 How to fix the problem: Regularly alternate the side you carry your brief case or pocket-book.
 Carrying your pocket-book or brief case consistently on one side can pull on the muscles and shift the bones in your neck (called vertebrae) out of alignment causing neck pain or upper back pain.
 In addition, using the muscles more on one side of your body will ultimately cause asymmetries in your posture.
 This can also lead to persistent neck pain and arthritic conditions in your spine.
+A backpack is a great alternative.
+If you plan to do this (or are already using a backpack), please check out my article How Much Should a Backpack Weigh?

 5. Watching TV in bed.